catamphetamine/libphonenumber-js/README.md

 ####

 By default it processes the whole text and then outputs the phone numbers found.
 If the text is very big (say, a hundred thousand characters) then it might freeze the user interface for a couple of seconds.
-To avoid such lags one can employ iterators to perform the search asynchronously (e.g. using `requestIdleCallback` or `requestAnimationFrame`).
+To avoid such lags one can employ "iterator" approach using `searchNumbers()` to perform the search asynchronously (e.g. using `requestIdleCallback` or `requestAnimationFrame`).

 <details>
-<summary>Asynchronous search example</summary>
+<summary>Asynchronous search example using <code>searchNumbers()</code></summary>

 ####